brandono7/DSA4264_Geospatial/Report.md

 ### 3.1.
 Technical Assumptions
 In calculating distance from bus stop to nearest MRT station, we use Euclidean distance to approximate walking distance.
 However, this approximation may not work in some cases.
 For example, if there is a large private compound or a canal separating the bus stop from the MRT station, the walking distance would be much larger than the Euclidean distance as a person would have to walk around the compound or canal.
 Nevertheless, Euclidean distance is a good proxy.

-We also thought of the possibility of using manhattan distance as an approximate walking distance as it more accurately maps distances across pavements (pavements are typically parallel or 90 degrees to each other).
+We also thought of the possibility of using Manhattan distance as an approximate walking distance as it more accurately maps distances across pavements (pavements are typically parallel or 90 degrees to each other).
 However, it does not account for the reality of walking diagonally through buildings/parks/etc. Thus, we did not use Manhattan distance.

 We also thought of the possibility of using [Discrete Feachet distance](https://medium.com/tblx-insider/how-long-should-your-dog-leash-be-ba5a4e6891fc) between a bus route and a MRT line.
 Feachet distance is a metric for the similarity between 2 routes.
 However, as the solution is unintuitive and difficult to explain to stakeholders, it is less preferred.
 Furthermore, considering that Euclidean distance is not only intuitive, but also a sufficiently effective tool, we have opted to use Euclidean distance instead.